 - Viral infections

 - Age.
-The older you are, the greater your risk of developing atrial fibrillation.
+The older a person is, the greater the risk of developing atrial fibrillation.

 - Heart disease.
 Anyone with heart disease — such as heart valve problems, congenital heart disease, congestive heart failure, coronary artery disease, or a history of heart attack or heart surgery — has an increased risk of atrial fibrillation.